Aayush-Srivastava2410/esycord/docs/main.md

 ## `class` Data

-esycord Data Handling Module
+esycord Data Handling Module now uses python's in built `sqlite3` module to store values permanently.

-This module is very buggy.
-It will be fixed soon.
+_Attributes_

+custom_db: `path`
+ Path to connect to a custom database.
+If left empty, creates a *database.db* in the local directory or connects directly if created.

 ### `method` getUserVar(user, variable, defaultValue):